Niagara Falls Canada: Perfect 3 Day Itinerary

 Where to Stay in Niagara Falls, Canada

-We’ve stayed at the Sheraton Fallsview Hotel several times, especially when our kids were younger, and it remains a favourite.
-The hotel’s location is unbeatable—right across the street from the Falls and next to Clifton Hill.
+We’ve stayed at the Sheraton Fallsview Hotel several times, especially when our kids were younger, and it’s still one of our all-time favourites.

-✓ Book Your Stay at the Sheraton Fallsview Hotel Now
+✓ Book Your Stay at the Sheraton Fallsview Hotel Here!

-✓ Book Your Stay at the Holiday Inn Express Now
+✓ Book Your Stay at the Holiday Inn Express Here

 Travelling from Toronto for a Weekend in Niagara Falls